 More and more SaaS businesses are realizing the value of having a customer success team to ensure the continued success of their customers.
-Successful customers are more likely to renew and pay more through renewals and expansion, ensuring a steady revenue growth for SaaS businesses.
-However, despite the increase in the demand for an effective customer success manager and teams, there is no standardized incentive model to compensate them.
+Successful customers are more likely to renew and pay more through renewals and expansion, ensuring steady revenue growth for SaaS businesses.
+However, despite the increase in the demand for an effective customer success managers and teams, there is no standardized incentive model to compensate them.

 In this guide, let’s explore the available compensation plans, the right framework for thinking about customer success manager salary, and best practices.